Prof. Dr. Mattias Wendel, Maîtr. en droit (Paris 1)

 Photo: UHH/Jura

-Chair for Public Law and European Law
+Chair of Public Law and European Law

 Address